Attention to detail

 I myself already could see what the problem was.

-I forgot to update the main numbers after I changed the assumptions.
+I forgot to update the main numbers after I changed the business case assumptions.

 "Did you even check these numbers?" he asked me, annoyed and angry.

-I had rushed my work because I thought I was expected to do everything fast.
-I felt this immense pressure to deliver.
+Why did it happen?
+I rushed my work because I thought I was expected to do everything quickly.
+I felt immense pressure to deliver.

 But now, I felt a wrenching pain in my stomach.